-Venetoclax inhibits a certain protein in cancer cells (abnormal lymphocytes produced in chronic lymphocytic leukemia) that helps keep those cells alive and makes them resistant to chemotherapy.
-Venetoclax binds to this protein, which helps kill the cancerous lymphocytes in blood and bone marrow.
+Venclexta Starting Pack inhibits a certain protein in cancer cells (abnormal lymphocytes produced in chronic lymphocytic leukemia) that helps keep those cells alive and makes them resistant to chemotherapy.
+This medicine binds to this protein, which helps kill the cancerous lymphocytes in blood and bone marrow.

-Venetoclax is used to treat chronic lymphocytic leukemia (CLL) in adults with 17p deletion.
-Venetoclax is used only if you have a specific genetic marker, for which your doctor will test.
+Venclexta Starting Pack is used to treat chronic lymphocytic leukemia (CLL) in adults with 17p deletion.
+This medicine is used only if you have a specific genetic marker, for which your doctor will test.

-You should not use venetoclax if you are allergic to it.
+You should not use Venclexta Starting Pack if you are allergic to it.

-Some medicines can interact with venetoclax and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use any of the following drugs:
+Some medicines can cause unwanted or dangerous effects when used with Venclexta Starting Pack.
+Your doctor may need to change your treatment plan if you also use: